-Arts Administration Internship – Spring 2019 Semester
+Arts Administration Internship – Summer 2019 Semester (July-August)

 Passim, a nonprofit performance arts organization, offers a semesterly internship program that provides a hands-on, meaningful experience for people beginning a career in the arts.
 Interns will be immersed in the day-to-day experience of running Passim’s fast-paced office, including working on, social media, membership maintenance, and ticketing.
 Interns will work closely with all Passim staff members, gaining a broad view of the organization as a whole.

 - Answer the Passim phone to sell tickets and assist patrons as needed.

 - Assist the Membership Coordinator with renewal and member services.

 - Post to Passim’s social media.

 - Maintain active event listings in various Boston publications.